Pikminwhite/DELTARUNEAP/worlds/deltarune/docs/en_DELTARUNE.md

 When the player receives an item in DELTARUNE, it will go into their inventory if they have space.

-Currently if you have no space left, the item is discarded.
-But you have 72 storage, 48 weapons and 60 armor slot.
+Currently if you have no space left, the item is discarded, which is a bug that will be fixed soon.
+Luckily, this is very unlikely to happen, as you now have 72 storage, 48 weapon, and 60 armor slots in every chapter, which is more than you'll reasonably need.

 ## What is the victory condition?